 Here are some graphic organizers to help you and your students along the way:

-oh…and what a wonderful art assignment would biographies make for your students!
-They could create portraits of famous biography subjects inspired by these:
+Thinking of going cross-curricular?
+Have your students create portraits of famous biography subjects inspired by these:

-Conducting assessments throughout your unit is the most surefire way to gage your students’ learning, provide them with feedback, and steer the remainder of your unit.
+Conducting assessments throughout your unit is the most surefire way to gage your students’ learning, provide them with feedback and guide the remainder of your unit.
 Here are some assessment ideas.

 Some Great Biographies for Students: